Students have all kinds of questions about how to prepare for life after college.

 Jobs and Internships

 For International Students, finding a company who will sponsor them is a challenge, but they are out there.
-Check out this article for some information.
+Check out H1B Grader for information on thousands of companies who will sponsor international employees for an H1B visa.
+This site can be filtered for job titles such as “mechanical engineer” and other job titles.

 READ THIS – Warning of Questionable Hiring Practices for International Software Jobs – be careful before signing a contract!